RADAR: Reasoning-Ability and Difficulty-Aware Routing for Reasoning LLMs: Extended Related Work

-\paragraph{Item Response Theory in Machine Learning.} Originally designed for assessment and other educational applications, Item Response Theory (IRT) has emerged as a versatile tool for understanding and improving foundation models.
+\paragraph{Item Response Theory in Machine Learning.} Originally designed for assessment and other educational applications, IRT has emerged as a versatile tool for understanding and improving foundation models.
 It has been applied to evaluation and benchmarking such as jointly estimating model ability and item difficulty to build adaptive or efficient test suites~\citep{rodriguez-etal-2021-evaluation,zouhar2025select,hofmannfluid,tinybenchmark}; to training and curriculum design, where IRT-based difficulty estimates guide data selection for faster and more effective learning~\citep{meng2024psychologybasedunifieddynamicframework,scarlatos2025smart}; and to the diagnostics and bias analysis, exposing strengths and weaknesses of models relative to humans or ideological leanings~\citep{gor2024great}.
 Most relevant to our setting, IRT has recently been explored for multi-model routing, where it parameterizes query difficulty and model ability to guide cost–performance trade-offs with interpretability~\citep{song2025irt}.
-Our work extends this line by applying IRT not only to model selection, but also to adaptive reasoning configurations (model × effort), contributing to the continuing exploration of IRT for foundation models.
+Our work extends this line by applying IRT not only to model selection but also to adaptive reasoning configurations (model-reasoning budget pairs), thereby contributing to the ongoing exploration of IRT for foundation models.